 Babak Azizzadeh, MD, FACS is the founder and Director of The Facial Paralysis Institute.
 He is a board-certified Facial Plastic & Reconstructive Surgeon who strives to provide cutting-edge treatment to patients with facial paralysis and Bell’s palsy.
-Also certified by the American Board of Otolaryngology- Head & Neck Surgery, Dr. Azizzadeh has a unique expertise in the field that has made him one of the most renowned surgeons in the world.
+Also certified Bell’s palsy specialist by the American Board of Otolaryngology- Head & Neck Surgery, Dr. Azizzadeh has a unique expertise in the field that has made him one of the most renowned surgeons in the world.

-Dr. Azizzadeh is co-editor of the new textbook TheFacial Nerve and has published many articles in peer-reviewed journals such as Archives of Facial Plastic Surgery, Laryngoscope, and Otolaryngology-Head and Neck Surgery.
+Dr. Azizzadeh is a Bell’s palsy specialist who is a co-editor of the new textbook The Facial Nerve and has published many articles in peer-reviewed journals such as Archives of Facial Plastic Surgery, Laryngoscope, and Otolaryngology-Head and Neck Surgery.
 He is frequently asked to present all over the world on facial paralysis and was recently awarded the honor of being co-chairman of the 2017 13th International Facial Nerve Symposium by the Sir Charles Bell Society, which is the largest interdisciplinary conference for facial nerve experts.

 Learn more about Babak Azizzadeh, MD, FACS.

 Neck Surgery at The Facial Paralysis Institute

 Professor of Surgery at the David Geffen School of Medicine at the University of California, Los Angeles (UCLA).
 Dr. Larian’s passion is in the treatment of parotid and endocrine tumors.
-Dr. Larian and Azizzadeh work extensively in treating individuals with parotid tumors by utilizing cutting-edge state of the art surgical techniques that preserve facial nerve function, provide a near scarless surgery and aesthetic preservation of the face.
+Dr. Larian and Azizzadeh are Bell’s palsy specialists who work extensively in treating individuals with parotid tumors by utilizing cutting-edge state of the art surgical techniques that preserve facial nerve function, provide a near scarless surgery and aesthetic preservation of the face.

 Oculoplastic Surgeon at The Facial Paralysis Institute

 Southern California (USC).
 He completed his general ophthalmic specialty training at the St. Louis University Eye Institute and proceeded with subspecialty fellowship in ophthalmic plastic and reconstructive surgery at Manhattan Eye, Ear and Throat Hospital in New York City.
 Dr. Massry returned to St. Louis University to join the teaching faculty and become Director of Cosmetic and Reconstructive Ophthalmic Plastic Surgery.
-He has published many well-cited scientific manuscripts and is still involved in organizing and teaching a variety of surgical training courses.
+He has published many well-cited scientific manuscripts and is still involved in organizing and teaching a variety of surgical training courses for Bell’s palsy specialists.
 In addition to his excellence in academic medicine, Dr. Massry has also been featured in numerous media outlets for his expertise in eyelid reconstruction.

-Kenneth W. Wright, MD, is a well-respected and highly regarded ophthalmologist in Los Angeles, California.
+Kenneth W. Wright, MD, is a well-respected facial paralysis specialist and highly regarded ophthalmologist in Los Angeles, California.
 Dr. Wright specializes in helping patients overcome strabismus, also known as eye muscle problems.
 As an expert in his field, the Facial Paralysis Institute often reaches out for assistance from Dr. Wright in treating strabismus in patients afflicted with moebius syndrome.

 Neuro-otologist at The

 Dr. Slattery’s research interests include treatment of acoustic neuromas, Neurofibromatosis Type-II, implantable hearing devices, and facial nerve disorders.
-He has received multiple research grants including his current multi million-dollar grant to study acoustic neuromas and Neurofibromatosis.
+He has received multiple research grants including his current multimillion-dollar grant to study acoustic neuromas and Neurofibromatosis.
 His Clinical Research Department at HEI is the largest research department in the world dedicated solely to clinical evaluation of hearing disorders.

 Facial Neuromuscular Retraining Specialist at the Facial Paralysis Institute

 Jacqueline Diels is one of the world’s leading authorities on facial neuromuscular retraining (NMR), a non-surgical therapeutic approach to the treatment of facial paralysis, paresis and synkinesis.
 She received her degree in occupational therapy at the University of Wisconsin in 1985.
 Her work in facial NMR began at The UW Neuromuscular Retraining Clinic in 1986; mentored by Paul Bach-y-Rita, MD and Richard Balliet, PhD, both pioneers in the field of brain plasticity and rehabilitation.
 She has been the Facial Retraining Specialist there for the past 26 years, dedicating her practice exclusively to the treatment of people with facial paralysis.
-She has authored book chapters and articles and lectures extensively to patients, physicians and therapists.
+She has authored book chapters and articles and lectures extensively facial paralysis specialist, patients, physicians and therapists.
+She has authored book chapters and articles and lectures extensively to facial paralysis specialist, patients, physicians and therapists.
 She trains therapists in the U.S. and internationally.
 Jacqueline currently serves on the medical advisory boards of the American Acoustic Neuroma Association and the Bells Palsy Information Site.
 She is a founding member and past secretary of the Sir